yabadabu/reflector/README.md

 # Requirements
 - C++ 17
+- Uses https://github.com/nlohmann/json for json input/output
-- Requires declare members at runtime.
-Allow to delete types also.
+- Requires to declare members at runtime.
+You can also unregister types.
 - Memory is owned by the user types.
-If class `Foo` has a member data `const char* text`, we can export it to json, but we can't read back to a new instance of Foo automatically without knowing who owns the pointer.
+If class `Foo` has a member data `const char* text`, we can export it to json, but we can't read back to a new instance of Foo automatically without knowing who creates/owns the pointer.

 ```cpp
 struct House {